bartbzd/100-days-of-code/log.md

 ### Day 64: October 8th, 2021

-**Today's Progress:** Worked on TOP's Introduction to Back-end Development
+**Today's Progress:** Worked on TOP's Introduction to Back-end Development.

 **Thoughts:** I learned about the difference between front-end development and back-end development in this section.
 It was more surface material, but a good introduction to what makes up front-end and the back-end.
 While the front-end code runs in the browser, the back-end is made up a few major parts: